MartinPacker/md2pptx/user-guide.md

 	}
 	</style>

 The above uses only the style elements that md2pptx supports with `style.` metadata.
-I relies on you coding
+It relies on you coding

 	<span class="mytest">Here is some text</span>